 These ways of thinking and living do not only cause unsustainable economic practices: they also produce profound inequality of access to and control of the resources powering the economy and uneven distributions of the resulting environmental degradation.
 Economies, ecologies, and societies are, in other words, deeply intertwined: moving beyond the current impasse requires, then, not only greater elucidation of how they interact, but also unearthing alternative ways of connecting them.

 This is where anthropology comes in.
 From the discipline’s early, colonial days to its contemporary, postcolonial present, anthropologists have long been concerned not only with relations between human beings and their environments, but also how these relations are being reworked by modern and late-modern capitalism.
 The latter presumes an easy separation of nature and culture, relegating the former to the role of “resource.”
 However, this is only one among many ways of conceiving both the human and its relation to the nonhuman world.

 By giving voice to or amplifying the already-raised voices of people for whom boundaries are more porous—places where a river is not just a collection of H20 but, as the Standing Rock Sioux Tribe puts it, “we are the river and the river is us”—anthropology provides inspiration for how we might re-imagine what it means to be human in ways conducive to sustainable living.
 Against what one might call the “monoculture” of contemporary economic and development ideology, in other worlds, the discipline asks how we might embrace the diversity of human-environment relations in search of environmental justice in its broadest sense.

-Pieter's Corner – a soapbox for social scientists
+Social Science Matters – a soapbox for social scientists